 The MA in English Literature offers a varied and flexible approach to graduate study within one of the leading English departments in the world.
 You will be within easy reach of the literary past — just a bus ride from Shakespeare's Stratford and the Royal Shakespeare Company — but also working with those at the cutting intellectual edge of world, postcolonial, and contemporary literary studies.

 Over the course of the year, you will take four modules (two in each term).
-One of these will be a core critical theory module, such as Feminist Literary Theory or Postcolonial Theory (the core modules on offer vary from year to year).
+One of these will be a core critical theory module, such as Feminist Literary Theory or Queer Theory & Praxis (the core modules on offer vary from year to year).

 You will then have a free choice of three further modules.
-The modules for 2017-18 will give you a flavour of the kinds of topics likely to be open to you: from Shakespeare to Mad Max, and from the culture of petroleum to the poetics of urban modernism.
+The modules for 2018-19 will give you a flavour of the kinds of topics likely to be open to you: from early modern drama to Mad Max, and from the culture of petroleum to the poetics of urban modernism.
 If your interests lie in critical and literary theory, your options can include further core theory modules.

 You may also take one 30-CATS module (OR two modules that total 30 CATS) from outside the Department - from History, Film, Modern Languages, or Philosophy, for instance - and you may in particular want to look at the modules offered by the Institute for Advanced Teaching and Learning (IATL).